DanielTakeshi/gctn_physical/README.md

 See that script for more, and `daniel_utils.py` for a bunch of utility methods.

-Use `python data_collect.py` to collect demonstration data.

-- The scripts with `basic` in them are meant for quick testing and proofs of concept.
+See the `scripts/` directory (and the associated README) for testing a bunch of things.

 ## Some random tips from Oliver's students: